apache/mynewt-site/docs/os/modules/devmgmt/newtmgr.md

 ### Invoking Newt Manager commands

-The diagram below indicates the two options available to the application developer to issue Newt Manager commands ('newtmgr commmands`) on a Mynewt device.
+The diagram below indicates the two options available to the application developer to issue Newt Manager commands (`newtmgr commmands`) on a Mynewt device.
 The application may leverage the `newtmgr` framework or the `oicmgr` framework to call the newtmgr commands.
 The latter is described in the next chapter.

 ![Device Management](./device-mgmt.png)